Multi-Channel Marketing 101: How Does Cross-Channel Marketing Work?

 This huge assortment of marketing channels means that your potential customers could anywhere – and you need to be where they are.
 As the number of potential marketing channels grows even further (and you can bet that it will), designing multi-channel marketing campaigns will continue to be key for reigning in top-tier customers.

-Did you know that than single-channel customers?
+Did you know that multi-channel customers spend three to four times more than single-channel customers?
 Don’t let those valuable users slip through the cracks.

 Cross-Channel Marketing: Coordinating Between Channels